[BRINDLEKIN TALES – Book 3: Chapter 18b]

 But now that I think about it with a touch of hindsight, I wonder if that was NOT the best thing to say, as maybe it came off as snarky, or sarcastic.
 After all, Wattson, who on earth would say such a thing, except perhaps a serial killer just before his next bloody rampage?

 Be that as it may, the deed has been done, I can’t take it back.
-I hope Charlie will forgive me, and allow me to continue patronizing what’s been my fine little shop around the corner since before the Stone Age.
+I hope Felix will forgive me, and allow me to continue patronizing what’s been my fine little shop around the corner since before the Stone Age.

 “Oh just great.
 Everything’s going my way!”